 She brings a practical, compliance-oriented approach to interpreting, implementing and influencing the laws and regulations that govern colleges, universities, postsecondary education companies, lenders, and others in the higher education space.

-As a regulatory specialist with more than 24 years of experience in higher education, Sherry advises colleges, universities, and other postsecondary institutions on all aspects of state and federal laws and accreditation standards applicable to institutions and their partners, helps defend clients against adverse actions initiated by government and accrediting agencies, and counsels clients on mergers and acquisitions.
+As a regulatory specialist with nearly three decades of experience in higher education, Sherry advises colleges, universities, and other postsecondary institutions on all aspects of state and federal laws and accreditation standards applicable to institutions and their partners, helps defend clients against adverse actions initiated by government and accrediting agencies, and counsels clients on mergers and acquisitions.
 She also teams with lobbyists, litigators, investigators and auditors as appropriate to provide the highest level of service to her clients.

 Prior to joining private practice, Sherry served as a law clerk in the United States District Court for the Western District of Virginia and interned at the United States Court of Appeals for the Federal Circuit.